Mold prevention best practices

 Possible design suggestions include:

 - Upgrade of the HVAC system in areas that are prone to mold growth

 - Re-routing or addition of ventilation facilities in areas that are currently not properly ventilated

-- Optimizing the temperature and efficiency of your ventilation system in order to maintain the required temperature/humidity requirements
+- Optimizing the temperature and efficiency of your ventilation system to maintain the required temperature/humidity requirements

 By implementing these effective measures you will be able to better control the ventilation of your facility and thus will be better off at avoiding mold growth.